Hopp-Murithi/testing-Mongolia/README.md

 ```bash
 nvm use 16.5.0
 ```
-ensure you are using the correct node version by running
+Ensure you are using the correct node version by running

 ```bash
 node -v
 ```

-From the root directory
+From the root directory, run the following command to install client/frontend dependencies

 ```bash
 npm install
 ```
-to install client/frontend dependencies

 Navigate to the backend directory and install dependencies by running